 While micromanaging is a big no-no, it’s essential to keep track of what employees are doing when working from home, not just to check if everyone is on the right track but also to give recognition at the right time.

 If you find behavior that’s worthy of appreciation, don’t wait for an occasion to give recognition.
 Reward that employee right away to make it more meaningful.
-Be it via a messaging platform, a quick team-wide email, or just shining a light on the employee verbally during video meetings – being timely in giving recognition is important.
+Be it via a messaging platform, a quick team-wide email, or just by shining a light on the employee verbally during video meetings – being timely in giving recognition is important.

 To conclude, regularly giving recognition to your remote team is crucial for thriving as a remote company.
 Take note of the ways discussed above and incorporate them into your remote company culture to continue growing in 2022.

 About The Author:

 Pratik Dholakiya is the founder of Growfusely, a content marketing agency specializing in content and data-driven SEO.
 He regularly speaks at various conferences about SEO, Content Marketing, and Entrepreneurship.
 Pratik has spoken at the 80th Annual Conference of the Florida Public Relations Association, Accounting and Finance Show, Singapore, NextBigWhat’s UnPluggd, IIT-Bombay, SMX Israel, SEMrush Meetup, MICA, IIT-Roorkee, and other major events.
 As a passionate SEO and content marketer, he shares his thoughts and knowledge in publications like Search Engine Land, Search Engine Journal, Entrepreneur Magazine, Fast Company, The Next Web, YourStory, and Inc42, to name a few.
-He can be found at Twitter @DholakitaPratik.
+He can be found on Twitter @DholakitaPratik.